dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 context.job_queue.run_once(callback, when)
 ```

 you will only have to change the handling of time zones, or likely nothing at all.
-In fact, everything covered in this [[wiki article|Extensions-–-JobQueue]] will work unchanged except for time zones.
+In fact, everything covered in this [[wiki article|Extensions---JobQueue]] will work unchanged except for time zones.
 So before bothering to read on, just try to run you bot - in most cases it will still work.
 However, there are some more advanced things which changed.

 ## Handling of time zones